grincc/agenda/notes/2022-10-25-community-meeting-notes.md

 ## *Action points*

-*  Function testnet miners asap.
+* Get testnet miners functional asap.
-*  test syncing nodes from scratch on testnet, as well as resuming them after leaving them offline for more than a week.
+* Test syncing nodes from scratch on testnet, as well as resuming them after leaving them offline for more than a week.

 **Meeting adjourned.**